chrispalmeri/access-control/README.md

 just wait a minute and then it is good
 -->

-Swipe a card and check the events for the number.
-Then use Postman to add a user with `POST` to `/api/users`.
+Swipe a card and check the events for the number, then add it to a user.

 Should be good to go.
 Check that the hardware is all working correctly.